mikiec84/ChatEngineWithAWSComprehend/README.md

 Follow these steps to setup your AWS Comprehend service

-### Step 1 : Setup an IAM user to access AWS Translate service
+### Step 1 : Setup an IAM user to access AWS Comprehend service

-Follow [these steps](https://docs.aws.amazon.com/comprehend/latest/dg/setting-up.html) to create an IAM user for AWS Translate.
+Follow [these steps](https://docs.aws.amazon.com/comprehend/latest/dg/setting-up.html) to create an IAM user for AWS Comprehend.
 Make sure that the IAM user has full permissions for accessing AWS Comprehend service.

 ### Step 2 : Download the IAM user credentials